Microsoft

 FDU Anywhere is a powerful resource with a lightweight footprint.
 In order to utilize FDU Anywhere, you must have the following:

-• Any device that has an HTML 5 supporting browser will do.
-Nearly all standard and mobile browsers – including Google Chrome, Apple Safari, Microsoft Edge, and Mozilla Firefox support HTML 5
+• Any device with a browser that supports HTML 5 will work.
+HTML 5 is supported by almost all desktop and mobile browsers including Google Chrome, Apple Safari, Microsoft Edge, and Mozilla Firefox

 • An internet connection